 First, lets get the looks out of the way.
 They are not bad.
-Subjectively of course, Renaults current design language ensures a fantastically focused looking car.
+Subjectively of course, Renault's current design language ensures a fantastically focused looking car.
 One that is also very subtly, very functional.
 Here we see the R.S.
 Showing off Renault’s new, gorgeous Tonic Orange.
-Developed specifically to show off the lines of the new Megane R.S.
-It also very Proudly sports a huge Renault badge with a clear indicator that the folks are Renault Sport have been involved.
-The new headlights also have about 460meters of range on the high beams, which is a 17% distance improvement on the previous generation Megane’s.
+Developed specifically for this car, in order to show off the lines of the new Megane R.S.
+It also very proudly sports a huge Renault badge accompanied by a pronounced indicator that the folks are Renault Sport have been involved.
+The new headlights also have about 460meters of range on the high beams, which is a 17% distance improvement on the one's from the previous generation Megane.
 At the bottom you will notice the R.S.
 Vision LED Fog lights, they incorporate those glaring high beams, as well as fog lights, cornering lights, and side lights.

 A very sleek, and driven appearance.
-Notice that diffuser at the bottom?
+Do you notice that diffuser at the bottom?
 The aerodynamics of this car were designed around anti-lift, not down force.
-Renault claims the car is so stable with their approach, it was not necessary to add drag inducing spoilers because of the stability they had already achieved with the anti-lift features.
+Renault claims that the car is so stable because of their approach, it was not necessary to add drag inducing spoilers because of the stability they already achieved with the anti-lift features.
 This also means better fuel economy for the end user under normal driving conditions.
 Genius.
 On top of all that, just look at it.
 Need I say any more.
 All the accents are in the right places, the steering wheel just about almost got a flat bottom too.
 Note those pesky flappy paddles, many have noted that they are uncomfortably far from the steering wheel.
 Another subjective reason to go for the manual, I’d say!

-Arguably the most vital part of this newly developed 1.8litre, fours cylinder’s mission is to prove it can indeed handle the requirements of daring association with performance in the tough C Segment’s Sport division.
+Arguably the most vital part of this newly developed 1.8litre, four cylinder’s mission is to prove it can indeed handle the requirements associated with performance in the tough C Segment’s Sport division.
 The run-down goes like this.
 Only front wheel drive?!
 What a dinosaur, you say.
 We have had all-wheel drive hot hatches for decades!
-Yes, agreed, its 0-100km/h time of 5.8 seconds is neither industry shattering, not mind bending figures, but that is seemingly not what the French are scratching around for in the C segment.
+Yes, agreed, its 0-100km/h time of 5.8 seconds is neither industry shattering, nor mind bending.
+Seemingly though, that is not what the French are scratching around for in the C segment.
 So, lets have a quick glance at what makes this generation of Megane RS, a stand-out Sport Hatch.